mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 We want to target basically everyone who is looking for a job in Poland.
 And also help them find a better job because like not everybody is used to, you know, searching for a job, offer online, not everybody's student negotiating.
-So one of the experiments that we've had a couple of times, I go, there's also building a platform in which the employer would have to provide a salary because we also would like to in ideal a scenario, avoid this process of, you know, Whenever you have to negotiate a salary, how much do you want?
+So one of the ex periments that we've had a couple of times, I go, there's also building a platform in which the employer would have to provide a salary because we also would like to in ideal a scenario, avoid this process of, you know, Whenever you have to negotiate a salary, how much do you want?